! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to

 Assets held in a trust are considered available assets for purposes of qualifying for Medical Assistance (Minnesota’s Medicaid program) and are not protected from the nursing home.
 Just because you have executed an estate plan does not mean your assets are protected from the potential need for long-term care.

 You should tell your Personal Representative that you have nominated them to be your Personal Representative.
 You should also tell them where you keep your Will; however, you do not have to show them the document.
-We do not reach out to those who you have listed as Personal Representative, but you can instruct them to contact us if they have any questions or need help.
+We do not reach out to those who you have listed as Personal Representative, although you can instruct them to contact us if they have any questions or need help.

 Although Bill is retired, he still encourages his clients to work with his colleagues at Wagner Oehler, Ltd. on their estate planning and estate administration, real estate sales, purchases, and financing, and other legal matters which may arise.